 What kind of food is typically served in Jewish Ghetto restaurants?

 Jewish Ghetto restaurants typically serve traditional Jewish cuisine, such as pasta dishes with artichokes, carciofi alla giudia (fried artichokes), and saltimbocca.
 You’ll also find many restaurants serving classic Italian dishes with a Jewish twist.
-(See Also: Best Restaurant In Niagara Falls Canada)
+(See Also: The Best Restaurant In Cancun)

 Is it necessary to make a reservation at a restaurant in the Jewish Ghetto?